Taxi driver Baljeet Singh denies groping radio host Jay-Jay Feeney

 "He didn't want his mother to hear what we were talking about."

-In the video interview conducted that afternoon, Singh's answers where relayed to a police officer with the assistance of a translator who spoke Punjabi.
+In the video interview conducted on November 30 last year, Singh's answers where relayed to a police officer with the assistance of a translator who spoke Punjabi.

 Singh said that he could not exactly remember working two months prior but said he would have been working as per his routine.